LCPQ/qcmath/README.md

 # Programmer guide

-As it was said in the introduction of this chapter, one goal of qcmath is to allow newcomers in quantum chemistry to test and develop their ideas in the code.
-So they have to be able to add their methods in qcmath.
-To do so we have created a notebook example called `module_example.nb` to help the user.
-Here we describe the different steps to add a new method to qcmath:
+As mentioned in the chapter's introduction, one of the primary objectives of qcmath is to enable newcomers in quantum chemistry to explore and advance their ideas through coding.
+Therefore, it is crucial to provide them with the ability to incorporate their methods into qcmath.
+To facilitate this process, we have developed a notebook example called `module_example.nb` to guide users step-by-step.
+The following outlines the different stages involved in adding a new method to qcmath:

 - The new method needs to be implemented in its notebook
-- Add your method in the utils/list_method.nb and specify the dependencies (ex: if post-HF method $\rightarrow$ dependency=`RHF`)
+- Add your method in the `utils/list_method.nb` and specify the dependencies (ex: if post-HF method $\rightarrow$ dependency=`RHF`)
-- Add default options in main/default_options.nb if needed
+- Add default options in `main/default_options.nb` if needed
 - Add a call to your method in Main.nb as
 ```ruby
 NameNewMethod="NameNewMethod"